Erotemic/shitspotter/README.rst

 This module will contain an algorithm for training a pytorch network to detect poop in images, and a script for detecting poop in unseen images given a pretrained model.

 The dataset currently contains 20GB of outdoor images taken with a phone.
-The general process of aquring the dataset has been:
+The general process of acquiring the dataset has been:
 1. My dog poops or I see a rogue poop,
 2. I take a "before" picture of the poop,
 3. I pick up the poop,